ssahussai/Bookworm/README.md

 ## Future Enhancements
 * You can expand the project by creating a "Libraries" page where you can have multiple libraries containing books based on genre, author etc.
-* You can also add a new page called “Add  My Reviews” page where you will be able to write your own reviews of the books once you are done reading them.
+* You can also add a new page called “Add  My Reviews” where you will be able to write your own reviews of the books once you are done reading them.